 We used raw Italian pork sausage for this recipe.
 You can use other types of raw sausages like bratwurst too or even raw beef sausages.
 Raw chicken sausage will also work well, just be mindful that chicken seems to cook faster than pork.
 If you have precooked sausages, you can still follow our cooking times and temperature, but they won't take as long to air fry.

-- Air fryer chicken sausage
+- Italian chicken sausage and peppers

 Air Fryer Sausage (Italian, Links, Uncooked)